panique/mini3/README.md

    [AMPPS on Windows/Mac OS](http://www.softaculous.com/board/index.php?tid=3634&title=AMPPS_rewrite_enable/disable_option%3F_please%3F),
    [XAMPP for Windows](http://www.leonardaustin.com/blog/technical/enable-mod_rewrite-in-xampp/),
    [MAMP on Mac OS](http://stackoverflow.com/questions/7670561/how-to-get-htaccess-to-work-on-mamp)
-4. Run `composer install` in the project's folder to create the PSR-4 autoloading stuff from Composer automatically.
+4. Install composer and run `composer install` in the project's folder to create the PSR-4 autoloading stuff from Composer automatically.
    If you have no idea what this means: Remember the "good" old times when we were using "include file.php" all over our projects to include and use something ?
    PSR-0/4 is the modern, clean and automatic version of that.
 Please have a google research if that's important for you.